srikanth-kilaru/ml349_ObjectDetection_CNN/README.md

 - [VGG_CNN_M_1024](detectron/configs/ml349_configs/ml349_8gpu_e2e_mask_rcnn_VGG_CNN_M_1024.yaml) - 8 GPU
 - [Google Inception_Resnet_v2](detectron/configs/ml349_configs/ml349_2gpu_e2e_faster_rcnn_Inception_ResNetv2.yaml)- 2 GPU

-The backbone config files were made for training, keeping a short learning schedule in mind in the interest of time and money.
+The backbone config files were setup to train from scratch with no initial weights - keeping a short learning schedule in mind in the interest of time and money.
+This was done so that each model could be equally compared against each other without any bias.
 Hence, the quality of the inference detection of the models, as shown by the example images in the next section, was fairly low.
+Given more training time, the models would most likely have done better.

 ### Backbone Inference
 Each backbone was trained on the PASCAL VOC2012 dataset.
 This was done by following the instructions on Detectron's [Readme](detectron/GETTING_STARTED.md).
 The results are shown in the table below: